 - 9.5% VAT for banking and financial services.

 For comparison, VAT is 20% in France, 20% in the UK, 21% in Spain, and 23% in Ireland.
 As a resident here, you will enjoy some of the cheapest consumer goods in Western Europe due to low VAT.

 The principality has the lowest corporate taxes in Western Europe, with many tax exemptions.
 For comparison, Ireland, the biggest corporate tax haven in Europe has a tax rate of 12.5%.
 Here, the corporate tax is only 10%.

 You don’t have to physically reside in the country to incorporate for tax purposes.
 It is possible to incorporate in Andorra for as little as €3,000 (not including agency fees).

 The Andorran government gives tax advantages for the first 3 years:

 - 50% reduction in the first year.
 This means the effective tax rate is only 5% for the first 12 months.
 If the company produces an income of €1,000,000, the corporate tax rate will only be €50,000.

 Residents also have corporate tax exemptions in the first 3 years of operation.
 All new entrepreneurs and businesses who incorporate for the first time can enjoy the following privileges:

 - 5% tax rate for income between €0-50,000 in the first 3 years.

-We offer a company formation service and we can help you set up your corporation including paperwork in Catalan.
+We offer a company formation service and we can help you set up your corporation, including handling all paperwork in Catalan.

 Property tax is symbolic and tends to cost €100/year for a large 150m2+ home.
 On average, you’ll be paying €0.75 per square meter in property taxes a year.
 The tax is determined based on the parish of residence.